solliancenet/microsoft-mysql-developer-guide/08_Performance/08_01_Server_Parameters.md

 ## Server Parameters Best Practices

-The server parameters below may provide performance improvements for your application.
-However, before modifying these values in production, verify that they yield performance improvements without compromising application stability.
+The server parameters below may provide performance improvements for an application workload; however, before modifying these values in production, verify that they yield performance improvements without compromising application stability.

 - Enable thread pooling by setting `thread_handling` to `pool-of-threads`: Thread pooling improves concurrency by serving connections through a pool of worker threads, instead of creating a new thread to serve each connection.
 Enabling thread pooling improves performance for transactional workloads, as connections are short-lived
   - The degree of concurrency is set through the `thread_pool_size` parameter